 The Mustangs average two fewer rushes per game compared to last season (35 to 37), but there is a significant drop off in terms of yards per rush and rush yards per game.
 2018 SMU averages nearly a yard and a half less per attempt and 57 fewer yards per game.

-Most telling is that SMU in 2018 averages 2.5 yards less per first down carry that the 2017 team.
+Most telling is that SMU in 2018 averages 2.5 yards less per first down carry than the 2017 team.
 Xavier Jones, Braeden West, and Ke’Mon Freeman are all back.
 Jones ran for 1,000 yards last year, but his production is way down.
-He’s averaging over three yards less per carry.
+He’s averaging more than three fewer yards per carry.

 The schedule’s played a lot into some of SMU’s struggles with games at #19 Michigan, #12 UCF and home vs. #16 TCU and Navy.
 Surprisingly SMU’s worst rushing performance came at G5 rival North Texas.